 A Movement Identified

 During the mid-1990s, Florida museum curator and art collector Jim Fitch was credited as recognizing and naming the group as “The Highwaymen”.
 Tampa Bay Times journalist Jeff Klinkenberg and others highlighted the artists giving attention to these lesser-known individuals.
-The recognition of the work and resurgence in their popularity continues to this day.
+The recognition of the work and the resurgence in their popularity continues to this day.

 Robert Lewis, Highwaymen artist